What is ACE Austin?

 ACE Austin offers activities in four component areas: academic assistance, academic enrichment, college and career readiness, and family engagement.

 Every ACE Austin program offers supplemental support in reading and math.
-Other activity topics may include: writing, science, coding, engineering, robotics, dance, theater, music, visual art, sports, martial arts, fitness, nutrition, cooking, scouting, foreign languages, and Texas Success Intuitive (TSI) preparation.
+Other activity topics may include: writing, science, engineering, robotics, dance, theater, music, visual art, sports, martial arts, nutrition, scouting, and Texas Success Intuitive (TSI) preparation.

 ACE Austin partners with a wide variety of community organizations and district programs.
-Current grant partners include: 4-H CAPITAL, Creative Action, It’s Time Texas, Phoenix House, Beyond the Grade, and Victory Tutoring.
+Including: 4-H CAPITAL, Creative Action, It’s Time Texas, Phoenix House, and Victory Tutoring.

 What are the goals of ACE Austin?